 Ohio Dram Shop Liability Claims

-Knowledgeable Advice from a Toledo Car Accident Lawyer
+Knowledgeable Advice from a Toledo Dram Shop Lawyer

 Drunk driving accidents are not always the sole fault of the intoxicated driver.
 In fact, many drunk driving accidents are the partial fault of the party who negligently provided the driver with alcohol, such as a restaurant overserving drinks or a social host knowingly giving alcohol to a minor.
 Depending on the circumstances, these parties may sometimes be held civilly liable for any damages that an intoxicated person should cause in the event of an accident under Ohio’s dram shop liability laws.